benwatson528/postcode-matcher/README.md

 1. Download this application from GitHub https://github.com/benwatson528/postcode-matcher/archive/refs/heads/master.zip.
 2. Unzip it and open the `postcode-matcher` folder.
-3. In the folder `input/`, add two files: `clients.csv` and `offices.csv`.
+3. Update `input/offices.csv` and `input/clients.csv`.
 These files should contain only postcodes, one per line.
 Do not add a header or commas.
 For example:
    ```
    AA1 1AA
    BB2 2BB